-There is no compelling reason why the UK Government and the main UK-wide opposition parties should recognize a one-off referendum as opening the route to independence.
-They would be well advised to say that they do not do so, and to spell out the conditions that Scotland would need to fulfill to achieve independence.
+There is no compelling reason why the UK Government and the main UK-wide opposition parties should recognise a one-off referendum as opening the route to independence.
+They would be well advised to say that they do not do so, and to spell out the conditions that Scotland would need to fulfil to achieve independence.

 Brexit was won by a small margin of 51.9% to 48.1% in June 2016, but the effects of Brexit did not begin to be felt by the public until the beginning of 2021, when the UK had finally left the Single Market and Customs Union.
 The indications are that a re-run of the Brexit referendum would produce a different result.

 Six years on from the referendum, opinion polls over the last year indicate that a majority would now vote to re-join the EU.
 Polls show that more people now believe Brexit has been damaging to the economy than believe it has been beneficial, and more people believe Brexit has been a mistake than believe it was the right thing to do.
 But Brexit is one of those events which is difficult and perhaps impossible to reverse.
 Scottish independence would be another event which would be irreversible in practice, even if the Scottish electorate had changed its mind by the time independence actually happened.

 The analogy between Brexit and Scottish independence is not a precise one, but the central argument holds good – for an irreversible change like the break-up of the UK there are unacceptable hazards in a one-off majority vote, both for Scotland and for the UK as a whole.